 The Governors have a limited fund which is available for all pupils, whether or not in receipt of a bursary, to provide contributions towards the cost of school trips.
 The maximum contribution is 25% of the cost of the trip or £250, whichever is the lower amount.
 To apply for assistance please email the Bursar at firstname.lastname@example.org

-The Bursary Application Form is provided to the relevant prospective parents in the December preceding the January Entrance Examinations.
-Bursary applications are evaluated for prospective pupils before the end of February each year in order that, if bursary support is to be offered, the amount of support is made clear in the offer letter.
+The Bursary Application Form is provided to the parents of applicants on receipt of application.
+Bursary applications are evaluated for prospective pupils before an offer is made.
+If bursary support is to be offered, the amount of support is made clear in the offer letter.

 A home visit may be requested to form a better picture of family circumstances and the School expects Bursary applicants to have made every effort to maximise their income.
 Once the bursary applications are evaluated and home visits are carried out, as appropriate, offers of Bursary support are sent out in writing.